colin-walker/hyblog/README.md

 Hyblog operates on a daily basis.
 Each day is a separate entity and the post for that day will be listed as they are typed.

-When logged in, if there are no posts you will be presented with a simple form:
+When logged in, if there are no posts on that day you will be presented with a simple form:

 ![hyblog post form](https://colinwalker.me.uk/uploads/2023/01/postform.png)

 Just start typing in markdown and hit post when done.
 It's as easy as that to create your first post!
-If you want to edit it or post something else just double-click/double-tap anywhere in the content and you will be taken back to the post form.
+If you want to edit it just double-click/double-tap anywhere in the content and you will be taken back to the post form.

 This is where you'll notice something a little different.
 The text you type will have had @@ added before it and !! with a time appended after it.
 These tell hyblog when to split the day's text between posts and when they were published.
 Here's an example: